Foreign Policy

 US Threatens Syria: Trigger Happy Foreign Policy (II) By Andrei AKULOV

 The UN Security Council failed to take a decision on Syria on August 28 and it’s not known what was said behind the closed doors.
 Russia said the UN must finish its investigation into the claims before discussing any resolution.
-Taking into consideration how strong is the support for intervention on the part of the US, Great Britain and France, it serves the purpose to have a look at what the response could be like… Continue reading
+Taking into consideration how strong is the support for intervention on the part of the… Continue reading

 US Threatens Syria: Trigger Happy Foreign Policy (I) By Andrei Akulov